videolan/x265/doc/reST/cli.rst

 do not match the visual energy of the source block.
 The higher the strength of :option:`--psy-rd` the more strongly it will favor similar energy over blur and the more aggressively it will ignore rate distortion.
-If it is too high, it will introduce visal artifacts and increase bitrate enough for rate control to increase quantization globally, reducing overall quality. psy-rd will tend to reduce the use of blurred prediction modes, like DC and planar intra and bi-directional
+If it is too high, it will introduce visual artifacts and increase bitrate enough for rate control to increase quantization globally, reducing overall quality. psy-rd will tend to reduce the use of blurred prediction modes, like DC and planar intra and bi-directional